Deepfake: Deepfake detection and regulation

 Legal experts are actively questioning whether current and emerging regulatory frameworks adequately balance the advancements in deepfake detection with the protection of individual rights.
 Relevant legislation being scrutinized includes the EU AI Act, the General Data Protection Regulation (GDPR), the Digital Services Act in the European Union, as well as the fragmented state and federal laws in the United States, the Online Safety Act 2023 in the United Kingdom, and China's Administrative Provisions on Deep Synthesis in Internet-Based Information Services (commonly known as the Deep Synthesis Provisions).
 Scholars are evaluating if these frameworks effectively address the complex interplay between technology, rights, and responsibilities in the context of deepfakes.

+In 2024, researchers led by computer scientist V. S. Subrahmanian at Northwestern University published the Global Online Deepfake Detection System, which is designed to help verified journalists determine whether certain audio, images, and videos artifacts are authentic or manipulated by AI.
+The platform combines automated deepfake-detection models with human analysis and contextual information about the subject and circumstances depicted in the media.

 Prevention

 Henry Ajder who works for Deeptrace, a company that detects deepfakes, says there are several ways to protect against deepfakes in the workplace.
 Semantic passwords or secret questions can be used when holding important conversations.
 Voice authentication and other biometric security features should be up to date.
 Educate employees about deepfakes.